Reinforce pour objects using Rebar shape catalog

 You can reinforce pour objects in pour views using Rebar shape catalog.

-Rebar shape catalog is the only method to reinforce pour objects in pour views.
+Rebar sets and Rebar shape catalog are the methods to reinforce pour objects in pour views.
 If you want to use other reinforcement commands, such as Bar group , or reinforcement components, you need to reinforce single parts in part views.
 All reinforcement are visible both in part views and in pour views.

 The reinforcement is attached to the reinforced part, not to the pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part